KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Aria Hassan.md

 ---

 ##### Brief Summary
-Aria Hassan is a Great Old One Warlock originating from the Serpent Hills, S-Rank [[Peacekeeper Force]], and engaged to [[Jackson Felwinter]]
+Aria Hassan is a Great Old One Warlock originating from the Serpent Hills, S-Rank [[Peacekeeper]], and engaged to [[Jackson Felwinter]]
 ##### Appearance
 ![[Aria Hassan.png]]

 ##### Personality
 Aria was a tsundere who slowly developed a softer, kind, and likeable side of character.
 This happened through spending time with [[Jackson Felwinter]].
-Aria now really cares about those around her and uses her patrons powers for good, instead of malice like they were originally granted for.
+Aria now somewhat cares about those around her and uses her patrons powers for to fight greater evil.
 She developed many more human like qualities during her time at the [[Peacekeeper Academy]].
 ##### Brief History/Timeline
 ###### Adolescence
 Aria grew up in the Serpent hills, worshiping the Night Serpent along with the rest of her society.
 Since born a pureblood, Aria was at the bottom of society, and most of her people, including her mother and father, thought of her as a mistake.
 Because of her mistreatment, she wished for more power in order to be recognized.
 Dendar saw potential in the girl and created a pact with her, granting her power under the condition that she bring carnage and manipulation to the greater world.
 Aria used this power to fight her homeland people and flee, no longer tying herself to worship like the rest of her tribe.